dustinpfister/blog_posts/_posts/js-array-length.md

 ## 8 - The delete operator and Array length

 So in javaScript there is the delete operator which can be used to delete object properties.
 Once might thing that using it might effect array length, but it does not.
 It would seem that it is no different from just setting an array element to undefined.
+So then it does not behave as one might expect when it comes to using the delete keyword to remove elements from an array.

 ```js
 // delete